 The four lines of research they will address will be:

-- Effective interventions in initial reading and writing processes, led by Pablo Escobar (PUC) and Pelusa Orellana (Uandes).
+• Effective interventions in early reading and writing processes, led by Pablo Escobar (PUC) and Pelusa Orellana (UANDES).

-Pelusa OrellanaAcademic Director of the School of Education and academic director of the Center for Research and Innovation in Reading (CIIL) will be part of MISTRALL together with fellow researcher Carolina Melo, co-founders of the network Por un Chile que Lee (For a Chile that Reads), along with professor Carolina Melo.
-Francisca Valenzuela.
+Pelusa Orellana, academic of the School of Education and Director of the Center for Research and Innovation in Reading (CIIL) will be part of MISTRALL together with fellow researcher Carolina Melo—both co-founders of the network Por un Chile que Lee (For a Chile that Reads)—along with Professor Francisca Valenzuela.

-As he explains, the role of Uandes in MISTRALL "is to develop cutting-edge research in the lines in which CIIL researchers Carolina Melo, Constanza Errázuriz and I are directly involved.
-In addition, to generate publications and align the work of the Institute with new funds that we can obtain for the training of new researchers".
+As she explains, the role of UANDES in MISTRALL "is to develop cutting-edge research in the lines in which CIIL researchers Carolina Melo, Constanza Errázuriz, and I are directly involved.
+In addition, to generate publications and align the work of the Institute with new funds that we can secure for the training of new researchers."

 "Undoubtedly, this project is directly linked to the lines of research that I have been developing for the last 20 years, so it is a great opportunity to consolidate my research, especially in relation to the creation and validation of instruments to assess different aspects of reading and writing in the country, as well as effective interventions in the classroom," said Orellana.

-He adds that, in his opinion, other lines that MISTRALL will develop, such as public literacy policy and reading motivation, are also relevant, "so I'm very excited.
+She adds that, in her opinion, other lines that MISTRALL will develop, such as public literacy policy and reading motivation, are also relevant, "so I'm very excited."

 "I especially value the possibility of training young researchers under the auspices of MISTRALL, which is something our country needs very urgently," says Orellana.